Pupil Premium web statement September 2019

 - Peer support through feedback, learning in pairs, collaborative project work including digital work adds to improves children’s understanding of how they learn eg through Bloom’s taxonomy

-- A new approach to the curriculum.
-Our whole approach, with ‘topic’ work as well as Maths and English is about children deepening their understanding.
+- A child centered approach to the curriculum.
+Our whole approach is about children deepening their understanding.
 We have re-written our curriculum and are a Maths hub school for NCTEM.
-Through embedding this approach children have time to think deeply about their learning and we can ensure that their understanding is secure.
+Through embedding this approach we can ensure that their understanding is sequenced, secure and has meaningful endpoints.

-- Specific literacy strategies to develop oral language and reading comprehension are tailored to children where needed.
-Specific scheme resources eg Toe by Toe, Plus One, Power of Two
+- Specific strategies to develop oral language and reading comprehension are tailored to children where needed.
+Specific scheme resources eg Toe by Toe, Rapid reading, phonics boosters

 - Assessments for several children from learning support specialist and Educational Psychologist